fuulish/canal/README.md

 # canal

-Calculate electrical conductivity from molecular simulations using root-mean square displacements and optionally splits it into contributions from the individual species, and/or decomposes it spatially.
+Calculates electrical conductivity from molecular simulations using root-mean square displacements and optionally splits it into contributions from the individual species, and/or decomposes it spatially.

 This is similar to what has been described here: